 ←Menu of Letters of George Moore

-My normalized numerical date format is year-month-day (0000-00-00) when the full date is known; year-month (0000-00) when the day is unknown; and year-period (0000-early) when both month and day are unknown.
+In the heading of each WordPress page, my standardized numerical date format is year-month-day (0000-00-00) when the full date is known; year-month (0000-00) when the day is unknown; and year-period (0000-early) when both month and day are unknown.
+Within my transcriptions the date is as written by George Moore but often with bracketed insertions for clarity.

 See the page Editing Letters for a discussion of how I and others transcribe letters.
-Visit the GMi Shop for an ebook of The Letters of George Moore 1863-1901.

 Leave a comment